Welcome to the Kilpatrick Elementary Nurse’s Page.

 Type 2 Diabetes Risk Assessment (formerly called ANTES)

 Acanthosis nigricans is a skin condition that signals high insulin levels in the body.
 It is believed that higher than normal insulin levels in the bloodstream cause growth of darkened skin over parts of the body (neck, knuckles, elbows, knees, groin or stomach).
 These markings can help identify persons who are at risk of developing diabetes in the future.
-The campus nurse will do a risk assessment screening of 3rd grade students, during the second semester.
-Parents will be notified by phone and a written referral letter recommending a physician's evaluation will be sent home.
+The campus nurse will do a risk assessment screening on all 3rd grade students.
+Parents of students with a positive screen will be notified by phone and a written referral letter recommending a physician's evaluation will be sent home.

 Change in Medical and Contact Information